 18. Should women who choose COCs and certain other hormonal contraceptives be routinely tested for high blood pressure?

 It is desirable for all women to have blood pressure measurements taken routinely before starting a hormonal method of contraception.
 However, in some settings blood pressure measurements are unavailable.
 In many of these settings, pregnancy-related morbidity and mortality risks are high, and these methods are among the few methods that are widely available.
 In such settings women should not be denied use of these methods simply because their blood pressure cannot be measured.

 Women with high blood pressure or very high blood pressure should not use combined hormonal methods—COCs, monthly injectables, patch, or combined ring.
 Where blood pressure cannot be measured, women with a history of high blood pressure should not use these methods.
 Women with very high blood pressure should not use progestin-only injectables.
 Women can use progestin-only pills (POPs), implants, and LNG-IUDs even if they have high or very high blood pressure readings or a history of high or very high blood pressure.

 High blood pressure is defined as systolic pressure 140 mm Hg or higher or diastolic pressure 90 mm Hg or higher.
 Very high blood pressure is defined as systolic pressure 160 mm Hg or higher or diastolic pressure 100 mm Hg or higher.

-For more guidance concerning blood pressure, see the Medical Eligibility Criteria checklists in the chapters on COCs, progestin-only injectables, and monthly injectables.
+For more guidance concerning blood pressure, see the Medical Eligibility Criteria checklists in Chapter 1 on COCs, Chapter 4 on progestin-only injectables, and Chapter 5 on monthly injectables.